Tanglin (TV series)

 Tanglin is a Singaporean drama produced by Mediacorp.
 Tanglin premiered on 30 June 2015 and was broadcast on Mediacorp Channel 5 at 8:30pm every weekday with a repeat at 12am and 1.30pm the next day.
 The series finale aired on 28 September 2018.
 The repeat telecast was aired every weekday at 2pm from 8 Feb 2021 and now airs at 4pm starting 23 May 2022.

-The series have started special guest appearances have been made by local celebrities like Kimberly Chia, Taufik Batisah and second generation radio disc jockey Mike Kasem.
+The series have started special guest appearances have been made by local celebrities like Kimberly Chia, Taufik Batisah, and second generation radio disc jockey Mike Kasem.

 Plot

-Tanglin is a daily drama that centres on the lives of multiracial and multigenerational families – mainly the Tongs, Bhaskars, Rahmans and Lims - residents of a middle-income neighbourhood, in the Holland Village, Tanglin, Commonwealth area; their lives reflect the joys, trials and tribulations of everyday Singaporeans.
+Tanglin is a daily drama that centres on the lives of multiracial and multigenerational families – mainly the Tongs, Bhaskars, Rahmans, and Lims – residents of a middle-income neighbourhood in the Holland Village, Tanglin, and Commonwealth areas; their lives reflect the joys, trials and tribulations of everyday Singaporeans.
 In 2016, the families are entering a new chapter of their lives – from the teens moving on to National Service and University, the arrival of Norleena and Vanessa's babies, to Kwong San's life post-retirement from KS Foods.
 New romances blossom, while old relationships are put to the test as various fresh faces enter the lives of the Tanglin community.